Tajuddin Ahmad: Formation of the Bangladesh Government in Exile

 Tajuddin remained committed to the idea of a provisional government, believing only a legitimate government could muster the international support necessary for the liberation war.
-On 10 April, accompanied by Amir-ul Islam, Sheikh Mani and others, he boarded an old Dakota plane borrowed from the Indian government and set off in search of other cabinet members scattered around the borders.
+On 10 April, accompanied by Amir-ul Islam, Sheikh Mani, and others, he boarded an old Dakota plane borrowed from the Indian government and set off in search of other cabinet members scattered around the borders.
 Flying at low altitudes, the plane stopped at various airstrips at the borders, most of them built by the British Army during the Second World War.
-After picking up cabinet members Muhammad Mansur Ali, Abdul Mannan, and Syed Nazrul Islam from various places on the way, on 11 April, the entourage arrived in Agartala, capital of the Indian state of Tripura, where many other Awami League leaders had taken refuge, including Khondaker Mostaq Ahmad and Colonel M A G Osmani.
+After picking up cabinet members Muhammad Mansur Ali, Abdul Mannan, and Syed Nazrul Islam from various places on the way, on 11 April, the entourage arrived in Agartala, capital of the Indian state of Tripura, where many other Awami League leaders had taken refuge, including Khondaker Mostaq Ahmad and Colonel M. A. G. Osmani.

 Before reaching Agartala, during Tajuddin and his group's stop in Shiliguri on 10 April, Golok Majumdar arranged the broadcast of Tajuddin's first radio speech as the prime minister of Bangladesh from a clandestine radio station.
 (Note: Sheikh Mani, who was also among the group, asked to postpone the broadcast and thereby announcing the formation of the government until they reach Agartala.
 Tajuddin asked Islam to postpone the broadcast accordingly.
 However, Islam, pressed by Majumdar, gave permission to broadcast without informing Tajuddin.)
 The speech was recorded in Delhi from a draft prepared by Islam and Rehman Sobhan, an Awami League economist who also escaped Dhaka after the 25 March crackdown and made it to Delhi.
 In his speech, Tajuddin informed the people of Bangladesh of the formation of the government and the war's progress.
-He praised the spontaneous armed resistances taking place at the various parts of the country and recognized their leaders.
+He praised the spontaneous armed resistances taking place in various parts of the country and recognized their leaders.
 He also gave instructions to the people on the conduct of the war.
 Describing the Pakistani army's onslaught, Tajuddin asked the international community to express solidarity with the freedom struggle of Bangladesh.
 The speech was broadcast again the next day on Akashvani Kolkata, the regional service of the Indian state radio, for a broader audience.